Tube Guitar Amp Overdrive

 An audio signal is distorted when there is a change in signal wave shape from input to output.
 Since tube amps' transfer curves are nonlinear they will always cause some distortion even when played "clean."
 But this low level distortion adds texture and warmth and fattens up the tone.
 Perfectly amplified electric guitar with no distortion can sound cold and sterile.
 That's why solid state audio amps make electric guitar sound so bad.

-Guitar AC Audio Signal Voltage
+Guitar AC Signal Voltage

 A tube transfer curve is a plot of control grid voltage vs. plate current.
 Since the transfer curves are not straight lines or linear, nonlinear distortion will be created during amplification even at low volume.

-Overdrive distortion is a type of distortion that occurs when the AC input signal voltage swing is too large and the output signal is clipped causing the addition of harmonic and intermodulation distortion.
+Overdrive distortion is a type of distortion that occurs when the AC guitar signal voltage swing is too large and the output signal is clipped causing the generation of harmonic and intermodulation distortion.
 Vacuum tube clipping can occur due to cutoff and/or grid clipping.
 When an AC signal's lower, negative lobe is too large it is clipped or flattened by cutoff.
 Cutoff occurs when the input signal's negative lobe on the grid goes so negative that all electron flow through the tube is shut off.
 Even if the signal on the grid goes more negative the output signal cannot respond because electron flow is already shut off so the output signal is capped and flattened.
 This change in wave shape from input to output is overdrive distortion.

 Tube amplifiers don't actually clip due to true saturation (unrestricted electron flow from cathode to plate) because as the control grid approaches a positive voltage the signal on the grid is clipped well before the point of true saturation.
 For tube amps the term "saturation" really means the onset of grid clipping.